Skip to Main Content

 Margaret Mikula, MD

-Chief Quality Officer, Samaritan Health Services
+Vice President & Chief Quality Officer, Samaritan Health Services

-A practicing physician, Dr. Mikula is board certified in pediatrics and a fellow of the American Academy of Pediatrics.
-She earned a bachelor’s degree in chemistry from Wayne State University and a medical degree from Wayne State University School of Medicine.
-She completed combined internal medicine and pediatric residency training at Penn State Children’s Hospital and Milton S. Hershey Medical Center and served as the chief resident and instructor in pediatrics for the Pennsylvania State University College of Medicine.
+Dr. Mikula is a med/peds hospitalist, board certified in pediatrics and a fellow of the American Academy of Pediatrics.
+She earned a bachelor’s degree in chemistry from Wayne State University and a doctorate in medicine from Wayne State University School of Medicine in Detroit, Michigan.
+She completed a combined internal medicine and pediatric residency at Penn State Health Milton S. Hershey Medical Center and Penn State Children’s Hospital and was an assistant professor of pediatrics for the Pennsylvania State University College of Medicine.

 Lesley Ogden, MD, MBA, FACEP